elgatosf/jonah/README.md

 ### Configuration Files

-These files can live in your main project dir for jonah to find:
+These files need to live in your main project dir for jonah to find:

- - `python_requirements.txt` This file is in Pip-Syntax.
+ - `requirements.txt` This file is in Pip-Syntax.
 Python packages found here will be installed into the Docker container.
-(Note that jonah has its own requrements.txt already, which includes a fairly inclusive list of Django packages.)
+(Note that jonah has its own requrements.txt already, which includes a fairly inclusive list of Django packages.
+This file should just contain your addons to that.)
- - `system_requirements.txt` This file is in apt-get syntax.
+ - `apt-packages.txt` This file is in apt-get syntax.
 System packages that will be installed after basic system installation is complete.
  - `supervisord_local.conf` Additional config for supervisord.
 The file's contents will be appended to `supervisord.conf` on build.